scopeusc/scope-s20/lesson-2/README.md

 })
 ```

 Now, run `npm start` from your `first-app` directory.
-Note that MacOS's and others have different defaults (non-Macs may have a default menu), but your app should look something like this:
+Note that MacOS's and others have different defaults (a Mac native menu is not contained in the window, but non-Mac menus may be), but your app should look something like this:
 <img width="801" alt="Screen Shot 2020-02-18 at 12 23 40 PM" src="https://user-images.githubusercontent.com/35272150/74774974-93900180-5249-11ea-9079-2abd46d9795c.png">

 Great!
 We have created our first window.
 Now, we will be starting to build an actual project.